AndyCYao/personal_webpage/content/posts/307Cheatsheet.md

 - the algo ends at n-1, if we want to check for negative cycles, we run the algo one more time, and see if there are any changes, if there is, that means theres negative cycle

 ***Longest Common Subsequence***
+- we can use a DP algorithm to solve this problem.

+given two strings A and B, the recurrence is

+1. if A and B are same size, check if A[last bit] = B[last bit]
+2. if A and B are not same size, check max(A[lastbit] = B[last bit-1] , A[last bit-1] = B[last bit])

+so the memoize array is a table, and the final row / column stores the size of the sequence

 ***Longest Increasing Subsequence***